NBK Tools

 • Closure of Some Branches

-As a precautionary measure, the following NBK branches will be temporarily closed until further notice: Kuwait International Airport, and Public Institution for Social Security (PIFSS).
+As a precautionary measure, please note that the Kuwait International Airport (T1) and Public Institution for Social Security (PIFSS) branches are closed until further notice.
 We will be pleased to serve you at the nearest available branch.
-All banking services remain available through NBK Self-Service branches, the Call Center, and all electronic channels.
-Serving you remains our priority.
-May God protect Kuwait, its Amir, and its people from all harm.
+All banking services remain available through NBK Self-Service Branches, the Call Center, and all electronic channels.

 • Beware of Fraud